zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-10-20】[kcat / openal-soft](https://github.com/kcat/openal-soft) - OpenAL Soft is a software implementation of the OpenAL 3D audio API.
 * 【2025-10-14】[ByteWelder / Tactility](https://github.com/ByteWelder/Tactility) - An operating system for ESP32 devices.
 * 【2025-10-14】[relativty / Relativty](https://github.com/relativty/Relativty) - An open source VR headset with SteamVR supports for $200
 * 【2025-10-14】[LibreSprite / LibreSprite](https://github.com/LibreSprite/LibreSprite) - Animated sprite editor & pixel art tool -- Fork of the last GPLv2 commit of Aseprite